 Be careful in spots here especially in areas of the rocks where are small holes (insects and snakes might be here).

-3) The slot canyon (2nd part) is the most difficult part of the hike, especially if you’re short:
+3) The slot canyon (2nd part) of the hike is the most scenic and difficult:

 If you’re under 5’5, I would recommend you come here with a tall friend because this area hike will require hiking and upper body strength.

 While coming to this area (you will see a huge drop indicating the slot canyon begins), I came across a mother and her daughter sitting nearby who couldn’t go further into the hike because they were too short and were worried they wouldn’t be able to get out.